Atomistic description of conformational changes in proteins from pico to millisecond timescales

 Latest News

-Half year update
+New academic year update

 Meet our group members